 Photo: CNA

-NCU Graduate Institute of Astronomy Professor Ip Wing-huen (葉永烜), who suggested the name, told a news conference Monday that the IAU is very strict in its review of proposals for such designations.
+NCU Graduate Institute of Astronomy professor Ip Wing-huen (葉永烜), who suggested the name, told a news conference that the IAU is strict in its review of proposals for such designations.

 Chen’s landscape paintings often reflected a lust for life, but what was more respectable was his pursuit of peace, as a result of which he lost his life, Ip said.

-The foundation will work to figure out how best to use the asteroid’s designation to create a positive impact on science, art and cultural spheres,
+The foundation would work to figure out how best to use the asteroid’s designation to create a positive impact on science, art and cultural spheres, said foundation chairman and the artist’s oldest grandson, Chen Li-po (陳立栢).

-A mini-exhibition introducing the Chenchengpo asteroid has been set up at the National Railway Museum alongside the "Rediscovering Taiwan: Chen Cheng-po’s 130th Birthday Anniversary Exhibition," which will run until May 11, the Ministry of Culture said in a statement.
+A mini-exhibition introducing the Chenchengpo asteroid has been set up at the National Railway Museum alongside the "Rediscovering Taiwan: Chen Cheng-po’s 130th Birthday Anniversary Exhibition," which is to run until May 11, the Ministry of Culture said in a statement.

-Chen Cheng-po was killed during the 228 Incident in 1947, in the aftermath of the then Kuomintang (KMT) regime’s brutal crackdown on anti-government protesters across Taiwan.
+Chen Cheng-po was killed during the 228 Incident in 1947, in the aftermath of the then-Chinese Nationalist Party (KMT) regime’s brutal crackdown on anti-government protesters across Taiwan.